konturio/geocint-runner/README.md

 6. Set crontab for autostarting pipeline
   * add SLACK_KEY=your_slack_integration_key to crontab settings, to avoid errors when slack_key doesn't exist
-  * setif you want to run your pipeline at half past 5 am add this row:
+  * set if you want to run your pipeline at half past 5 am add this row:
   * /5 * * * /bin/bash /home/gis/geocint-runner/start_geocint.sh > /home/gis/geocint/log.txt
-  * Take a look that time on your local mashine and on your server can be different (thorough time belts).
+  * Keep in mind that time on your local machine and on your server can be different.

 7. Run ~/geocint-runner/runner_install.sh (necessary dependencies to run runner part)

 8. Add connection settings to the pg_hba.conf
 `local   gis +geocint_users  trust`

-9. Greate postgres role and create postgresql extensions:
+9. Create postgresql role and create postgresql extensions:
 ```shell
     sudo -u postgres psql
     create role gis login;